Monmouth Municipal Airport

-Monmouth Municipal Airport is a civil, public use airport located two miles north of Monmouth, Illinois.
+Monmouth Municipal Airport (FAA LID: C66) is a civil, public use airport located two miles north of Monmouth, Illinois.
 The airport is publicly owned by the City of Monmouth.

+The airport hosts an annual fly-in breakfast on the 4th of July, which began in the 1980s.

 History

 The airport was founded in 1921 by a group known as the Aero Club.
 The Club raised money both from the community and the Curtiss-Iowa Aircraft Corporation.
 It is the oldest continuously operating airport in Illinois.

-In 2019, a fire destroyed the airport's main hangar, destroying not only the hangar but also administrative building, airport documents, and eight of the ten aircraft stored there.The airport's plans for a new hangar was approved in 2021.
+In 2019, a fire destroyed the airport's main hangar, destroying not only the hangar but also administrative building, airport documents, and eight of the ten aircraft stored there.
+The airport's plans for a new hangar was approved in 2021.
 The new hangar was completed in 2022 and opened for use in July of that year.

-Facilities
+Facilities and aircraft

 The airport has one runway: runway 3/21 is 2899 x 60 ft (884 x 18 m) and made of asphalt.

-The airport operates its own FBO, offering fuel; parking and hangars; and a courtesy car.
+The airport operates its own fixed-base operator, offering fuel; parking and hangars; and a courtesy car.
 Local pilots can take advantage of flight training and aircraft rental.
 Aerial photography services are also available.

-Aircraft
+In 2023, the airport began a project to upgrade its parking apron; to extend a water line out to a fire hydrant; and to put in a new entrance road and car parking lot.

-In the 12-month period ending August 31, 2019, the airport had 96 airport operations per week, or about 5000 per year.
+In the 12-month period ending July 31, 2019, 2022 airport had 96 airport operations per week, or about 5000 per year.
 These are 96% general aviation and 4% air taxi.
-For the same time period, the airport had 9 based aircraft, all of which are single-engine.
+For the same time period, the airport had 11 based aircraft, all of which were single-engine airplanes.